Leaders in Laboratory and Clinical Investigation

 An avid scholar, Dr. Hwang has published nearly 300 academic articles, and an additional nearly 100 conference papers.
 Her research largely focuses on early-stage breast cancers, and in treatment of ductal carcinoma in situ (DCIS).
 She is currently the principal investigator of the Comparing an Operation to Monitoring, with or without Endocrine Therapy (COMET) study, a large, national clinical trial funded by the Breast Cancer Research Foundation exploring whether “active monitoring” can be a safe and effective alternative to surgery for women with low-risk DCIS.

-Jennifer earned her Bachelor of Science in Microbiology and Cell Science from the University of Florida (UF).
-She also holds a Master of Science in Veterinary Medicine from UF, and a Master of Business Administration from North Carolina State University.
+Jennifer earned her Bachelor of Science in Microbiology and Cell Science and her Master of Science in Veterinary Medical Sciences from the University of Florida.
+She also holds a Master of Business Administration from North Carolina State University.

-Lauren Anderson, PhD, has served as Director of Research Development for the Department of Surgery since 2017, after first joining the department as a Research Development Project Manager in 2015.
+Lauren G. Anderson, PhD, has served as Director of Research Development for the Department of Surgery since 2017, after first joining the department as a Research Development Project Manager in 2015.
+Her primary function is providing strategic guidance for faculty and department leadership in the development of research proposals and managing complex projects.
+This includes fostering new research initiatives, development of team and individual grant proposals, and managing a team of proposal developers and project managers.

 Grants and Contracts